 To be connected in the dance means to include what occurs, in us and around us, from our blood and bones, from our ancestors, from others in the room.

 To accept impermanence means to allow and to let go.

 To let our identity dissolve in order to shapeshift and time-travel.
 In this way the question ‘What am I?’ becomes a here-and-now-question that the dance can respond to, moment by moment.

-My work as a choreographer and dancer is influenced by several aspects of my life.
+My artistic work is influenced by several aspects of my life.
 I have practiced T’ai chi Ch’uan for more than 25 years and much of my practice takes place in nature.
 I draw inspiration from the connections between body in movement, the seasons and our surroundings.

-I have worked with Craniosacral therapy for several years, a form of treatment that, through touch and attention, communicates with the central nervous system and makes available memories and understandings stored in the many layers of the body.
+I practice Craniosacral therapy, a form of treatment that, through touch and attention, communicates with the body and makes available memories and understanding stored in its many layers.

 I am the mother of a boy with autism.
 He does not speak and is an astute observer of body language, a clear reader of intention and mood, full of physical expression and surprising dances.